leos313/DOOM_FPGA/README.md

 ```
 _p0_Stretch4x1_async_1(200, 320, bytes_img_in + 0*320*sizeof(byte), bytes_img_out + 0*1280*sizeof(byte));
 ```
-If the HW accelerator is just one, just replacing the original function with the line we above, it is enough.
-If you want to use more accelerators, remebed to devide the buffure in many pieces.
+If the HW accelerator is just one, just replace the original function with the line above, it is enough.
+If you want to use more accelerators, remebed to devide the buffurs in many pieces.

 For example, if you use 8 HW accelerators, your code should look like this: